 I am very interested in both what we teach about writing and how we teach it.
 I’m also fascinated by the values inherent in our curricular and pedagogical decisions.
 I aim toward developing principled teaching practices that embrace current insights into successful teaching practices and are informed by the values that we hold.

 Teaching does not exist in a vacuum: we are always teaching as part of larger programs, departments, and colleges.
 These larger organizations shape our teaching in unexpected (and sometimes problematic) ways.
 As a writing program administrator, I’m responsible not just for my own teaching practices and circumstances, but those in the program that I run.
 How can I take advantage of available resources to create a writing program that is sustainable, transparent, and equitable for students, teachers, and administrators?

 Each of these aspects is explored on separate pages on this site, where you can find an overview of my current thinking, my ongoing projects, and some recent publications and presentations.
-In the near future, you can also check out the blog, which has shorter pieces that explore my thoughts on various current events, books and articles I’ve read, and discussions I’ve heard about.
+You can also check out the blog, which has shorter pieces that explore my thoughts on various current events, books and articles I’ve read, and discussions I’ve heard about.
 Finally, the about page provides an overview of me and my career, as well as contact information for anyone interested.